nodejs/node/doc/api/path.md

 calling `path.resolve('/foo', '/bar', 'baz')` would return `/bar/baz` because `'baz'` is not an absolute path but `'/bar' + '/' + 'baz'` is.

-If after processing all given `path` segments an absolute path has not yet been generated, the current working directory is used.
+If, after processing all given `path` segments, an absolute path has not yet been generated, the current working directory is used.

 The resulting path is normalized and trailing slashes are removed unless the